Gabrilush/CAD-MDT/README.md

 - MySQL
 * PDO Must be enabled.
 (Some hosts require you to request this)

-# Support
-If you are in-need of support, have a question, need to report an issue, etc, You can join our Discord: https://discord.gg/NeRrWZC and open a ticket.
-*We will not provide support for modified files unless you have been given permission.*

 # Known Issues
 - N/A

 # License
-Hydrid is released under GNU Affero General Public License.
+CAD-MDT is released under GNU Affero General Public License.
-You can view the license terms and conditions at https://www.gnu.org/licenses/agpl-3.0.en.html Additionally, You are not allowed to remove the "Powered By Hydrid" branding, any links to Hydrid, or any credits.
+You can view the license terms and conditions at https://www.gnu.org/licenses/agpl-3.0.en.html

 # Installation
 - Download the latest version from GitHub.